-Advertisements offering to pay you a high amount for your trade-in vehicle are often not applicable unless you agree to purchase a new vehicle at the sticker price, which is the manufacturer’s suggested retail price (MSRP).
-While the high trade allowance may seem attractive, you may be giving back the trade allowance by paying substantially more for the new vehicle than you would have paid after shopping around and negotiating the purchase price.
+High trade-in allowances may have hidden conditions.Advertisements offering to pay you a high amount for your trade-in vehicle are often not applicable unless you agree to purchase a new vehicle at the sticker price, which is the manufacturer’s suggested retail price (MSRP).
+While the high trade-in allowance may seem attractive, you may be giving back the extra trade-in allowance by paying substantially more for the new vehicle than you would have paid after shopping around and negotiating the purchase price.

-Low price specials
+Low price specials can be misleading.

-Low interest rates
+Low interest rates may have certain requirements.

 Advertisers often construct their ads to catch your attention.
-By using a bold headline offering a low price, low interest rate, prize, grace period, or other apparently attractive offers, these ads may lure you into the dealership.
+By using a bold headline offering a low price, low interest rate, prize, grace period or other apparently attractive offers, these ads may lure you into the dealership.
 Many of these offers contain important conditions, limitations or restrictions, which are in small print at the bottom of the ad.
 Be sure that you are aware of any important conditions or limitations on an advertised offer before taking the time to visit the dealership.

 File a complaint.

 If you believe you have been the victim of a deceptive car advertisement, file a complaint with the Attorney General’s Office online at www.myfloridalegal.com or by phone at 1-866-9-NO-SCAM.
 Additionally, you may file a complaint with the Federal Trade Commission online using their complaint assistant portal at www.ftc.gov/complaint.
 You may also wish to file a complaint against the dealership with the Better Business Bureau online at www.bbb.org.